 Counseling Degrees & Licenses in South Carolina

 The South Carolina Board of Examiners licenses professional counselors, marriage and family therapists, addiction counselors, and psycho-educational specialists.
-According to state law, anyone who seeks a counseling degree and license in South Carolina must have a minimum of a 48-hour master’s degree in counseling or a related discipline.
+According to state law, anyone who seeks a counseling degree and license in South Carolina must have a minimum of a 48-credit-hour master’s degree in counseling or a related discipline from a CACREP-approved school.
 Approved schools must provide students with core coursework, a 600-hour internship, and a 150-hour counseling practicum.
+There is an option for becoming a counselor in South Carolina if the student graduates from a school that is not approved by CACREP.
+In that case, the student must submit evidence of successful completion of a master’s degree, specialist’s degree, or doctoral degree with a minimum of 60 graduate semester hours primarily in counseling.

-Additionally, a psycho-educational specialist is trained to assess and treat mental issues.
-To become a Licensed Psycho-Educational Specialist, the student must complete at least three graduate semester hours in a psychopathology and diagnostics course from an approved school.
+Additionally, South Carolina also professionally licenses psycho-educational specialists.
+According to South Carolina law, a psycho-educational specialist is trained to assess and treat the educational, personal, and social needs of children and adolescents.
+To become a licensed psycho-educational specialist, the student must complete a minimum of three graduate semester-hours in a psychopathology and diagnostics course from an approved school.

 The South Carolina government website lists in-demand careers.
 They include caseworkers and mental health fields among their most in-demand job categories.
-That matches predictions by the U.S. Bureau of Labor Statistics (2021), which forecasts that careers in counseling will grow 10 percent nationally from 2021 to 2031, much faster than the average for all occupations.
+That matches predictions by the U.S. Bureau of Labor Statistics (2023), which forecasts that careers in counseling fields will grow 18 percent nationally from 2022 to 2032, much faster than the average for all occupations.

 The need for counselors, in general, will grow as a growing population seeks mental health counseling.
-The BLS predicts the job outlook for substance abuse counselors to grow at an even higher rate during that same decade (22 percent).
-Demand for rehabilitation counselors is expected to grow at 11 percent.
-On the other hand, the job outlook for marriage and family therapists is expected to grow at a rate of 14 percent.
-Students pursuing counseling degrees and licenses in South Carolina can find rewarding and stable careers.
+Demand for rehabilitation counselors is expected to grow at a rate of 2 percent, which is considered as fast as average.
+On the other hand, the job outlook for marriage and family therapists is expected to grow at a rate of 15 percent, which is much faster than average.
+Overall, students who pursue counseling degrees and licenses in South Carolina can find rewarding and stable careers.

 Read on for a few of the many schools offering programs for counseling degrees and licenses in South Carolina.